 Korean longline fleets have engaged in fishing for southern bluefin tuna, Thunnus maccoyii (SBT) in the CCSBT convention area.
 This fishery commenced with a small experimental operation in the Indian Ocean in 1957, mainly fishing for bigeye tuna, yellowfin tuna and albacore tuna but shifted targeting SBT in 1991.
-In 2018, SBT catch in calendar year of Korean tuna longline fishery was 1,268 t (1,247 t in fishing year) with 10 vessels in active.
-In general, fishing occurs between 35°S-45°S and 10°E-120°E, especially in the western Indian Ocean (area 9) from April to July/August and in the eastern Indian Ocean (area 8) from July/August to December.
-However, since 2014 SBT fishing vessels have moved westward than previous years, and mainly operated in the western Indian Ocean and eastern Atlantic Ocean between 20°W-35°E (area 9).
-The CPUE in area 9 is higher than in area 8.
-In 2017 and 2018, fishing vessels operated only in the western Indian Ocean and the eastern Atlantic Ocean, which were quite similar.
+In 2019, SBT catch in calendar year of Korean tuna longline fishery was 1,238 t (1,238 t in fishing year) with 11 vessels in active.
+In general, fishing occurs between 35°S-45°S and 10°E-120°E, in the western Indian Ocean (Area 9) from April to July/August and in the eastern Indian Ocean (Area 8) from July/August to December.
+However, since 2014 SBT fishing vessels have moved westward than previous years, and mainly operated in the western Indian Ocean and eastern Atlantic Ocean between 20°W-35°E (Area 9).
+Until the early 2010s the CPUE was low and since 2012 it has increased.
+In general, the CPUE in Area 9 is higher than in Area 8.
+In particular, during 2017-2019 there has been no fishing in Area 8.